 If you have active TB disease, it will take several weeks of treatment before you are no longer contagious.
-Until then, it is important to take steps so you don’t spread the bacteria.
+Until then, it’s important to take steps so you don’t spread the bacteria.

-- Any time you cough, sneeze, or laugh, cover your mouth with a tissue.
+- Cover your mouth and nose with a tissue any time you cough, sneeze, or laugh.
 Put the tissue in a closed bag before you throw it away.

 - Avoid close contact with other people.

 - Sleep in a bedroom by yourself.
 Air out the room often so the bacteria don’t stay in the room.